 - section 15 (daily and weekly rest periods)

 - section 16 (pay for work on Sundays)

 - section 18 (3) (public holidays on which the employee would not ordinarily work)

-The previous threshold was R205433 per year.
-This means that employees that currently earn between R205433 and R211596 per year (and were previously excluded from these provisions) now join the ranks of those who are entitled to payment for overtime, double pay for work on public holidays, etc. notwithstanding the fact that their contracts might state that they do not qualify.
+The previous threshold was R211596 per year.
+This means that employees that currently earn between R211596 and R224080 per year (and were previously excluded from benefiting from these provisions) now join the ranks of those who are entitled to payment for overtime, double pay for work on public holidays, etc., notwithstanding the fact that their contracts might state that they do not qualify.

 What is meant by earnings?

 For purposes of the new threshold “earnings” means the regular annual remuneration before deductions, i.e., income tax, pension, medical and similar payments but excluding similar payments (contributions) made by the employer in respect of the employee.
 Subsistence and transport allowances received, achievement awards and payments for overtime worked are not regarded as remuneration for the purpose of this notice.

 Can existing contracts be changed?

 Existing contractual provisions with employees who earn in excess of the threshold that are more favourable to the employee, for example provisions that provide for additional pay for overtime, Sunday work etc., remain valid and enforceable.
 The employer may not simply take these away.
 If an employer wants to remove or change existing terms and conditions of employment, it will have to be negotiated with the employee.